bmkramer/101innovations-survey-data/README.md

 - Replace numbers in first column with column headers transposed (as in last column)
 - Remove last column
 - Field separator: semicolon
+- NB Column headers should not contain spaces

 This resulting csv can be imported in Gephi and will be automatically processed into a node and edge table.